swiftlang/swift-package-manager/Documentation/Usage.md

 ### Cross-platform Module Maps

 Module maps must contain absolute paths, thus they are not cross-platform.
 We intend to provide a solution for this in the package manager.
-Long term we hope that system libraries and system packagers will provide module maps and thus this component of the package manager will become redundant.
+In the long term, we hope that system libraries and system packagers will provide module maps and thus this component of the package manager will become redundant.

-*Notably* the above steps will not work if you installed JPEG and JasPer with [Homebrew](http://brew.sh) since the files will be installed to `/usr/local` for now adapt the paths, but as said, we plan to support basic relocations like these.
+*Notably* the above steps will not work if you installed JPEG and JasPer with [Homebrew](http://brew.sh) since the files will be installed to `/usr/local`.
+For now adapt the paths, but as said, we plan to support basic relocations like these.